For

 The Solution

-We worked closely with Factory International and wayfinding expert Placemarque to devise a unique rotating design providing 11 separate menu boards fixed onto a scaffold frame.
+We worked closely with Factory International and wayfinding expert Placemarque to devise a unique rotating design for the main, ground floor bar, providing 11 separate menu boards fixed onto a scaffold frame.

 The 11 back panels are fixed into place within the scaffold frame using a female base plate that rotates, and vinyl graphics are overlaid with the latest information.
 When information needs updating, these can be peeled off and new graphics added within 48 hours.

-Some boards also incorporate traditional bulldog clips, allowing for temporary special items or promotions can easily be affixed onto the boards, too.
+Some boards also incorporate traditional bulldog clips, allowing for temporary special items or promotions to be affixed onto the boards, too.

 This bespoke solution also required detailed collaboration with structural engineers to ensure that the fixtures could withstand the horizontal pressure that is applied when the signs are turned over.